llafuente/language-spec/compiler/project-structure.md

 * `program`: whose final product is a binary or library
 * `package`: whose final product is source code

-Any project have three main componentes:
+Any project have three main components:

 * Your code
 * Core packages (language provided)